 The promise of contract management apps makes a great deal of sense.
 This type of software helps companies to organize vital documents, speed up due diligence, store sensitive documents securely without compromising on accessibility, and improve productivity.

 But talk to any frustrated executive who has run into issues trying to adopt contract management software in their company, and you’ll hear all about the friction they encountered.
 Even though the need for contract management software seems to be widely accepted, tales of failure are everywhere.

 Why is it that in enterprises eager to embrace the value of contract management systems, so many efforts to implement contract management software still end in failure?
 A lot of this friction can be attributed to the manner in which apps were introduced to key stakeholders.
 But an even bigger factor is that the marketplace is cluttered with ill-conceived technology, which has meant that many aspects of the available apps simply don’t fit in well with how teams work with contracts.

-At ContractZen, we’ve spent years talking to executive leaders as well as their various team members who are involved with contract-related workflows, as we’ve continuously improved our product.
-Along the way, we’ve learned a great deal about the key reasons why organizations sometimes fail when trying to implement contract management solutions.
+At ContractZen, we’ve spent years talking to executive leaders as well as their various team members who are involved with contract-related workflows, as we’ve continuously asked ourselves: how to improve contract management and our product on the go.
+Along the way, we’ve learned a great deal about the key reasons why organizations sometimes fail when trying to implement a contract management solution.

 1. The price tag is too high

 The bottom line is often the biggest issue.
 Most contract management solutions are made like traditional enterprise software, so they’re expensive to implement and expensive to maintain.
 A number of departments need to agree to dedicate large swaths of their budgets to the project, and very often they simply aren’t willing to make that sacrifice.
 They argue — often correctly — that they need the money for other, more pressing initiatives.